Core Concepts

 - are compiled to Python by Tensorify at runtime

-- are executed by the CLI on your infrastructure or by the Tensorify managed executor
+- are executed by a runner on your infrastructure or by the Tensorify managed executor

 - are uniquely identified by a workflow ID (visible in the URL)